0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 ### What should I look for

 In Windows you can reference to this article:
-- [Monitoring AD for signs of compromise](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/monitoring-active-directory-for-signs-of-compromise) which show you how to
+- [Monitoring AD for signs of compromise](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/monitoring-active-directory-for-signs-of-compromise) which show which log (artifact) that you could use during your investigate and value that provided by the Windows

 ## Build your own dashboard